 While it may seem worrisome to go under the laser for more than one treatment, going for LASIK two or even three times is absolutely safe according to the professionals.
-Still, if we desire more assurance, there are surgeons that can evaluate us properly and ensure that we’re suitable candidates for a repeat LASIK procedure.
+Still, if we desire more assurance, there are surgeons, or the professionals at a surgical center, that can evaluate us properly and ensure that we’re suitable candidates for a repeat LASIK procedure.

 The Gender Difference